The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 10.1.
 Least Squares Fit#

-As an example, let’s return to the scenario from Chapter xxx.
-Suppose you are a researcher in Antarctica, studying local populations of penguins.
-Are part of your data collection, you capture a sample of penguins, measure and weigh them – and then release them unharmed.
-But it is notoriously difficult to get penguins to stay on the scale long enough to get an accurate measurement.
-So let’s suppose that for some penguins we have measurements like flipper length, but no weights.
-Maybe we can use the other measurements to fill in the missing data – this process is called imputation.
+As you would soon learn, it can be difficult to get penguins to stay on the scale long enough to get an accurate measurement.
+So let’s suppose that for some penguins we have measurements like flipper and bill sizes, but no weights.
+And let’s see if we can use the other measurements to fill in the missing data – this process is called imputation.

 We’ll start by exploring the relationship between the weights and measurements, using data collected between 2007 and 2010 by researchers at Palmer Station in Antarctica.
 The data they collected is freely available – instructions for downloading it are in the notebook for this chapter.